Accelerated Aging Temperature Calculator

 Now, we use this rule to calculate the Accelerated Aging Factor (AAF).
 Its formula is: AAF = Q10 ^ [ (Test Temperature – Storage Temperature) / 10 ]

-Here Q10 is the factor generally considered to be 2.
+Here, Q10 is the factor generally considered to be 2.
 Meaning, if your product is normally stored at 25°C, and you are testing it at 55°C, the temperature difference is 30°C. Therefore, the aging factor is 2^(30/10) = 2^3 = 8.
 That is, a 1-month test at 55°C is equivalent to 8 months of real-time aging at 25°C.

 This principle is not just a theory, but the basis of important industry standards around the world.
 Companies like ASTM F1980 (for medical device packaging), ISO 11346 (for polymers), and ICH Guidelines (for pharmaceuticals) all follow this Arrhenius equation and Q10 rule.
 Because of these validated protocols, accelerated aging results are considered credible and accepted by regulatory bodies like the FDA or CE.
 So you could say that every calculator that gives accelerated aging time comes from this equation.
-If you want to calculate Molarity then you can check out our Molarity Calculator.

 Manual temperature calculations for accelerated aging shelf life are not easy.
 When you have multiple products, different materials, or complex aging factors, you get a whole package of confusion and calculation errors.
 The calculations may be correct for one product, but the decimal point is off for another.
 These small mistakes can jeopardize your regulatory compliance and even delay product launches.